Investing Insights2024-09-26T17:01:49-07:00

 Are you having the following argument with yourself?

 “I need an investment that’s going to provide me not only potential income, but potential growth too.
-Unfortunately, investors have been piling into dividend funds for years now in their search for yield.
-I’m worried that this has left me few reasonably-valued opportunities.
+Unfortunately, investors piled into dividend funds for years in their search for yield, meanwhile, equity valuations have been driven higher.
+I’m worried this has left me few reasonably-valued opportunities.
 If I invest in a potentially overvalued dividend fund today and this bull market finally runs out of steam tomorrow, then I’m risking serious losses.
-On the other hand, keeping my money on the sidelines is returning me zero.
+On the other hand, keeping my money on the sidelines offers some yield, but I might miss out on growth opportunities.
 Is there an answer?”

 As we’re about to show you, yes, we believe there is an answer – and one we feel is a good one.
 Income and growth are still possible, even in this market, though admittedly, harder to find.